Date of report: 14/07/2023

 It is concerning that there appears to have been no evidence that Emily was receiving support from the Alcohol Liaison Team whilst an inpatient on either occasion despite her long history of alcohol misuse and need for support.

 In the event that clinicians advise referral to alcohol liaison team, either as an inpatient or as an outpatient there ought to be systems and processes to ensure that this occurs.

 In my opinion action should be taken to prevent future deaths and I believe you have the power to take such action.

-You are under a duty to respond to this report within 56 days of the date of this report, namely by 8 September 2023.
-I, the coroner, may extend the period.
+You are under a duty to respond to this report within 56 days of the date of this report, namely 8 September 2023.
+I, Kate Sutherland, the Coroner, may extend the period.

 Your response must contain details of action taken or proposed to be taken, setting out the timetable for action.
 Otherwise, you must explain why no action is proposed.